mainedmr/Landings_Portal/about.md

 The blue `i` button at the top of the sidebar contains preset queries.
 Choosing one of these queries will set the correct selectors and active tab to display the described results.

+### Batch Download

+The green download button at the top of the sidebar allows all modern and historic landings data to be download.
+Download buttons are also available throughtout the portal for the results of a specific query.

 ### Query selectors

 The top panel of the sidebar contains filtering selectors.